 Being a founder is easy.
 You just start something.
-Grab a smart friend, hop on over to WeWork, hit 99 Designs for the logo, and you’re off to the races.
+Grab a smart friend, hop on over to WeWork (when we did that), hit Canva or 99 Designs for the logo, and you’re off to the races.

 Being a CEO is tough.
 You have to convince people to join you.
 To drag the troops up the hill.
 To invest in you when there’s no logical reason to.
 To do the impossible.
 You probably haven’t done it before.

 Turns out, first-time CEOs are often the most successful.
 Because they don’t know it’s impossible.

 But they are often just awful managers.
 Or at least, far worse than they are the second time.
 This means more employee churn, friction, drama than you need.

 You’ll grow faster, with less stress, and more success, if you’re a better CEO earlier in your career.
 Especially in SaaS.
 Because SaaS is so cross-functional.

 And it turns out, you can train now to be a better CEO when the time comes.
 Especially if you think that’s something you might want to do down the road.

 To help, my top 6 suggestions for CEOs-in-waiting.

 - Manage People.
 This is one of the best things you can do, because 50% of the job of a CEO is recruiting a team, leading a team, empowering a team, convincing a team.
 This team will include investors, the public, press, PR, etc. — but it’s all a team.
 Manage anyone you can, even if it’s not perfect.
 My first management job was managing HR.
 I didn’t want to learn HR as a function, I turned it down at first.
 And then I realized I was wrong, apologized, and went back and took the reports.
 I was lucky I got the opportunity.